mengrenzi/LeetcodeMrz/readme.md

-This repositories relates to leetcode, code sample in books and codes in interview.
+This repositories relates to Leetcode, code samples in books and codes in interview.